adaltas/cs-bigdata-2021-spring/modules/03.the-mapreduce-framework/lab.md

 ### Design a MapReduce job to get the most frequent word

 Now, we want to get the **most frequent word** of the input by using the output of our previous `word_count` job.

 Design a MapReduce job by defining:

 - The output produced by the mapper
 - The computation performed by the reducer

-**Take care:** You cannot control the number of reduce tasks that will run.
+**Do not cheat:** You cannot control the number of reduce tasks that will run (their can be more than 1 reduce in 1 reducer container).

 ### Write the most_frequent MapReduce job